-Excessive mucus can also affect the digestive system, causing a deficit of enzymes released by the pancreas that aid in digestion.
-The result is reduced absorption of nutrients, greasy, bulky stools, intestinal blockage, as well as poor weight gain and growth in infants.
+Excessive mucus can also affect the digestive system, causing a deficit of enzymes released by the pancreas that aid digestion.
+The result is reduced absorption of nutrients, greasy, bulky stools and intestinal blockage – as well as poor weight gain and growth in infants.

 As mucus build-up can prevent proper absorption of nutrients, eating a high-calorie, high-fat and high-protein diet can help prevent decreased weight gain and slow growth in infants.
 Staying well hydrated and getting sufficient levels of salt are both important as well, as the changes in the secretory function cause more salt to be excreted in the sweat.3

 *Listed symptoms are not all inclusive; actual patient symptoms may vary.